devprime/devprime-azure-container-apps/README.md

 # Microservices with Azure Container Apps and DevPrime
 [DevPrime](https://devprime.io) accelerates application delivery and development of Event-Driven, Cloud-Native Microservices and APIs using a Stack with accelerators, ready-made features.
 Develop your first microservice in 30 minutes and simplify modernization and digital transformation.

 Azure Container Apps offers a serverless approach to publishing microservices without the need to use Kubernetes.
-In this tutorial, we demonstrate publishing two microservices developed using the [DevPrime platform](https://devprime.io).
+In this tutorial, we demonstrate publishing two microservices developed using the [DevPrime](https://devprime.io) Platform.

 The implementation of this environment involving two microservices [DevPrime](https://devprime.io) and Azure Container Apps will additionally use Azure Container Registry (ACR), Azure Log Analytics, Azure Container Apps Environment, Azure CosmosDB, Azure EventHub services.